broom.helpers

 Read the full ManageEngine RecoveryManager Plus trajectory →

-Expect continued expansion of Entra ID and cloud-native backup coverage and more storage-target options, with security patches folded into each build.
+Expect continued expansion of Entra ID and cloud-native backup coverage and more storage-target options, with security patches folded into each build; the next build carrying a Features section is due on the cadence this feed has held.

 Other Analytics products tracked by Sparkpulse, ranked by recent ship velocity.
 Each card links to a full editorial trajectory and lets you pivot into a head-to-head comparison with either Lightdash or ManageEngine RecoveryManager Plus.